Hampta Pass Trek

 We reached back at our camp site around 18:00 hrs and had hot Maggi (there is something in the Himalayan region that adds a taste to Maggi which you otherwise won’t get in the cities).

 Finally, we settled for dinner and were surprised on the lovely treatment our trek guide wanted to give us.
-Can you believe, our trek guide made hot gulabjamoon for us 😍 at such a height after he trekked the entire day with us.
+Can you believe, our trek guide made hot gulabjamoon for us

 Back to Manali